-Option Description Restore everything to its original location Restores the folders and files to the location where they resided when the backup occurred.
-Restore everything to a different location (maintaining existing structure) Restores the folders and files with their original hierarchy, but to a different location.
-Use the Destination field to enter the restore location.
-Click Browse to browse to the restore location.
+Options for individual file restore on the Restore Marked Files Table 10-11 dialog box dialog box (continuou) Option Description Restore everything to a different location Restores the folders and files with their original hierarchy, but to a different location. (maintaining existing structure) Use the Destination field to enter the restore location. on dotaro, Click Browse to browse to the restore location.
 Restore individual directories and files to different locations Restores the folders and files to individually designated locations.
 To designate a restore destination for each source folder, double click on its row.
-Use the following dialog to enter or browse for the destination: Change Selected Destinations X Source: Create and restore to a new virtual hard disk file on page 227.
-This option is not implemented.
+Use the following dialog to enter or browse for the destination: Change Selected Destinations Source: /E/Veritas/Help/ Destination: /E/Veritas/Help/ O K C ancel To restore to a Windows mounted drive: Destinations must be entered as UNC path names that refer to shared drives on the virtual machine.
+For example, to restore the file E:\folder1\file1 on virtual machine vm1, enter the following destination: \\vm1\e\$\folder1\file1 See "Setting up NetBackup Client Service for restore to a Windows shared virtual machine drive" on page 227.
+Create and restore to a new virtual hard disk file This option is not implemented.
 Options For a description of the restore options, see the NetBackup help for the Backup, Archive, and Restore interface.